By Merle Hoffman

 When I opened one of the first abortion clinics in the country in 1971, two years before Roe v.
 Wade, women finally had access to safe, legal abortions.
 New York State had acted to decriminalize abortion in 1970, so we were already a step ahead.
 Doctors could now treat patients in a respectful environment, far away from the back-alley secrecy and lethal dangers.

-I remember my first patient who travelled from New Jersey because abortion was still illegal in that state.
+I remember my first patient who traveled from New Jersey because abortion was still illegal in that state.
 She was white, in her mid-thirties, and married with two children.
 Abortion had then been viewed as a crime, a sin, a pathological response to pregnancy, an act of utter desperation.

 I was 25 years old and nervous.
 In this, as in all my other tasks, no one had trained me.
 What could I say to her?
 What would she say to me?
 She was pregnant and did not want to be.
 Coming to my clinic required an enormous amount of courage, and now her future was in my hands.
 I was to guide her way; I was to be her bridge into the realms of power and responsibility that encompass the decision to abort.